SamMintah/agro-smart-api-doc/source/index.html.md

   - **Market Prices:** Retrieve real-time market prices for specified commodities, locations, and time ranges.
   - **Weather Forecast:** Access detailed weather forecasts based on geographical coordinates and specific weather attributes.
   - **Agronomic Advisory:** Receive personalized agronomic advice based on user preferences, historical data, and contextual information.
-  - **Climate Smart Information:** Obtain climate-smart farming information by specifying regions and topics of interest.
+  - **Climate Smart Information:** Obtain daily climate-smart information, including weather details and agronomic tips, for a specific farmer type, location, and commodity.

 ## Getting Started

-Before diving into the API documentation, ensure that you have completed the necessary setup as outlined in the [MTN Mobile App Integration with Esoko APIs Setup Guide](#) to guarantee a smooth integration process.
+Before diving into the API documentation, ensure that you have completed the necessary setup as outlined in the [MTN Mobile App Integration with Esoko APIs Setup Guide](#authentication) to guarantee a smooth integration process.

 Now, let's explore the detailed API documentation for each service: